ClinGen/stanford-affils/doc/how-to.md

 - If doing something complex or weird, there should be an explanation for it.

-## Set up Postgres for local development
+## Set up Postgres for Local Development

 - Install Postgres version 16: `brew install postgresql@16`
 - Start the database server: `brew services start postgresql@16`